 5) Click in the ‘Update’ button on the bottom of the page.

 2UPDATE YOUR GAME TESTER PROGRAM This will inform EA that you are available to test FIFA and other games

 Only players who were invited will be able to play the FIFA 21 Beta.
-It is expected that EA will start sending invitations on August 7, 2020.
+EA started to send invitations on August 12, 2020 and have sent new codes on August 26 and August 27.
 In previous years, invitations were sent on the following days:

 If you were invited, all you need to do is to follow these four simple steps.

 1 Use your existing Sony Entertainment Network account on PSN; 2 Select the PlayStation Store icon on the PS4 system home screen; 3 Select ‘Redeem Codes’ at the bottom of the menu on the PlayStation Store; 4 Enter the code.
 You are now ready to play.